Grand-Canonical Optimal Transport

 The last infimum taken over all grand-canonical probabilities $\bP$ so that $\bP(\bc)<\ii$ and $\rho_\bP(\Omega)<\ii$ (without any other constraint on $\rho_\bP$).
-Like in Density Functional Theory~\cite{Lieb-83b,LewLieSei-19_ppt}, we rewrite the infimum over $\bP$ as an infimum over $\rho$ and then an infimum over all $\bP$ having this density $\rho$:
+Like in Density Functional Theory~\cite{Lieb-83b,LewLieSei-23_DFT}, we rewrite the infimum over $\bP$ as an infimum over $\rho$ and then an infimum over all $\bP$ having this density $\rho$:

 with the infimum taken over all finite non-negative measures.
-We see that $E$ is nothing but the Legendre-Frenchel transform of $\cC$.
+We see that $-E$ is nothing but the Legendre-Fenchel transform of $\cC$.
 On the other hand, in~\eqref{eq:dual} the largest possible $\beta$ at fixed $\phi$ is indeed equal to $E(\phi)$, and therefore we can rewrite~\eqref{eq:dual} in the form

-Thus, $\cD$ is the Legendre-Frenchel transform of $E$.
-From Theorem~\ref{thm:existence} and the Frenchel duality theorem for convex lower semi-continuous functions~\cite{Simon-11}, we conclude the following, which is an extension of a well known result in the multi-marginal case~\cite{Kellerer-84}.
+Thus, $\cD$ is the Legendre-Fenchel transform of $-E$.
+From Theorem~\ref{thm:existence} and the Fenchel duality theorem for convex lower semi-continuous functions~\cite{Simon-11}, we conclude the following, which is an extension of a well known result in the multi-marginal case~\cite{Kellerer-84}.

 \begin{theorem}[Duality] Let $\Omega\subset\R^d$ be any Borel set.
 Let $\bc=(c_n)_{n \geq 0} $ be a superstable family of lower semi-continuous costs.
 Then we have $\cC(\rho)=\cD(\rho)$. \end{theorem}